Ninth Grade (Troisième)

 Passage into Seconde and International Brevet Exams

 All American Section students are accepted into tenth grade (Seconde) at the Lycée International de Saint-Germain-en-Laye, if they demonstrate academic and social readiness for our Upper School and the OIB program.
+Please see our Passage into Seconde FAQ here.

 The International Brevet Exam is the first in a series of national-level exams that are a common feature of French schooling.
 Taken in June, the exams test the student’s knowledge in French, mathematics, French History-Geography-Civics.
 Students in the American Section will also take a history oral exam in American English in June.